aolszowka/VisualStudioSolutionUpdater/README.md

 Start by looking at `SolutionGenerationUtilities.SUPPORTED_PROJECT_TYPES` and follow the rabbit trail from there.

-### Configuration Generation
+### API For Solution File Creation
-What really needs to happen is we need a usable API for creating Solution Files; baring that one possible solution would be to reverse engineer what Visual Studio is doing to create the various configuration elements.
-THIS IS NOT TRIVIAL.
+What really needs to happen is we need a usable API for creating Solution Files; much of this tooling could be deprecated if `dotnet new sln` and `dotnet sln` were more mature products (see https://github.com/dotnet/cli/issues/11679 for example).

 ## Contributing
 Pull requests and bug reports are welcomed so long as they are MIT Licensed.